saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > **Note**
    >
-   > If you don't see it the transaction logs entry, continue selecting refresh every 10-15 seconds until it appears.
+   > If you don't see it in the transaction logs entry, continue selecting refresh every 10-15 seconds until it appears.

 10. Continue selecting **Refresh**, and you should see the **WideWorldImportersLog.trn** status change to **Uploaded**.